 Referrals to us are taken by a member of our dedicated staff team who will then support you through your journey with us.
 We respond to all referrals within 48 hours.
 We will offer you an initial appointment to discuss support options.
 During this assessment, we also undertake the CAADA DASH risk assessment which is also used by Police Scotland and other agencies.

-Following on from this, we provide 1-to-1 emotional and/or practical support for the first 4-6 weeks.
-This will be carried out by the Team to build a support plan around each individual’s needs.
+Following on from this, we have a semi-structured program of support which your worker will support you throughout.
+They will also help you to build a support plan around your individual needs.
 This could include seeking refuge, finding a lawyer, or going through options if you are planning to leave, as well as dealing with the emotional effects of having experienced domestic abuse.

 Support Group Work

 We have a number of support groups that are available to all women in the service.
 Due to Covid-19, all groups have temporarily stopped with the exception of the Peer Support Group.